USING PILATES FOR POSTURE EXERCISES

 Being a tall person myself my mother was always telling me to “Stand up straight!” and “Quit slouching!”
 Finally, after learning about the benefits of Pilates and practicing it myself after just a couple of months my posture did improve.

-I will outline some of the best posture exercises I have used to improve my posture and that have helped many of my own clients as well.
+I will outline some of the best posture exercises I have used to improve posture and that have helped many of my own clients as well.

 The most beneficial postural exercises include strengthening the abdominal muscles, as well as the muscles of the upper back and shoulders.